ROCK-Cultural heritage leading urban futures

 ROCK-Regeneration and Optimisation of Cultural heritage in creative and Knowledge cities, a Horizon 2020 Innovation Action (SC5-21 Cultural Heritage as a Driver for Sustainable Growth) running from 2017 to 2020.

-TASO plays a significant role as member of the ROCK consortium, a 10.6 million project with the ambition to take forward the state of the art on cultural heritage as a driver for sustainable growth.
+TASO plays a significant role in a 10.6 million project with the ambition to take forward the state of the art on cultural heritage as a driver for sustainable growth.
 Along 36 months, ROCK focuses on historic city centres as extraordinary laboratories to demonstrate how cultural heritage can be a powerful engine for regeneration, sustainable development and economic growth for the city.
 It is based on a Role Model/Replicator approach.
-“Role models” are cities which have successfully pursued a heritage-led urban regeneration, while the “replicators” are cities that will be mentored by “role models” on their current strategies in this field.
-The final goal is to shape a European pattern on heritage-led urban development strategies.
+“Role models” are cities which have successfully pursued a heritage-led urban regeneration, while the “replicators” are cities that will be mentored by the “role models” on their current strategies in this field.
+The final goal is to refine a European pattern on heritage-led urban development and regeneration.

 ROCK brings together a unique consortium including 10 cities (Bologna as project leader, Lisbon, Skopje, Lyon, Turin, Liverpool, Athens, Vilnius, Cluj-Napoca and Eindhoven), 2 city networks (Eurocities and ICLEI), 7 Universities, as well as a number of business associations, technological firms and think tanks and consulting firms.
 In this framework, TASO takes the lead on three different tasks.
 The first one is a systematic exploration on how to make the most of cultural heritage when branding and marketing the contemporary city, which was an oportunity to run our advanced seminar on innovative city branding.
 Second issue is about best framing cultural heritage within the smart specialisation strategies (S3) that are running all over Europe, and examining the role of cities in it.